Better Trees: An empirical study on hyperparameter tuning of classification decision tree induction algorithms: Conclusions

 \section{Conclusions}

-This paper investigated the effects of hyperparameter tuning on the predictive performance of \acrshort{dt} induction algorithms, as well the impact hyperparameters have on the induced models' performances.
-For this purpose, three different \acrshort{dt} implementations were chosen as study cases: two of the most popular algorithms in \acrshort{ml} - the J48 and \acrshort{cart} algorithms, and the \acrshort{ctree} algorithm, a more recent implementation similar to classical CHAID algorithm.
+This paper investigated the effects of the hyperparameter tuning profile of \acrshort{dt} induction algorithms.
+For this purpose, two of the most popular \acrshort{dt} algorithms were chosen as study cases: J48 and \acrshort{cart}.
 An experimental analysis regarding the sensitivity of their hyperparameters was also presented.
 Experiments were carried out with $94$ public \texttt{\acrshort{openml}} datasets and six different tuning techniques.
-The performances of \acrshort{dt} induced using these techniques were also compared with \acrshort{dt}s generated with the default hyperparameter values (provided by the correspondent R packages).
+The performances of \acrshort{dt} induced using these techniques were also compared with \acrshortpl{dt} generated with the default hyperparameter values (provided by the correspondent R packages).
 The main findings are summarized below.